aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/licensing/_index.md

 ### **Stream**

 You can load a license from a stream.
-This C# code shows you how to apply a license from a stream:
+This Python code shows you how to apply a license from a stream:

 ``` python
 import aspose.slides as slides